-If 70% of your fashion jewellery sales is coming in from women in the age group 20-30, you should focus your market spend on this specific segment.
-Result – You will be able to run highly personalized messaging, engage better, and get more sales from an audience that has a higher purchase intent.
+If 70% of your fashion jewelry sales are coming in from women in the age group 20-30, you should focus your market spend on this specific segment.
+Result – You will be able to run highly personalized messaging, engage better, and get more sales from an audience with stronger purchase intent.

-We all know how important segmentation is, when it comes to personalizing marketing efforts.
-So let’s walk through the how you can effectively segment your target market
+We all know how important segmentation is when it comes to personalizing marketing efforts.
+So let’s walk through how you can effectively segment your target market.

-Website analytics and social reports can fetch you all the data that you need about your audience, and how they engage with your content.
-Analyzing historical data will give you a clear picture about user behavioral patterns – products browsed through, elements engaged with, purchases made, purchase triggers and more.
+Website analytics and social reports can fetch you all the data you need about your audience and how they engage with your content.
+Analyzing historical data will give you a clear picture of user behavioral patterns – products browsed through, elements engaged with, purchases made, purchase triggers, and more.

 Grouping your audience based on different attributes is the essence of segmentation.
-And, there are a number of ways in which you can segment your users.
-The best way, however, is to identify user pain points, motivations, interests, intent etc. and then group them on the basis of similarity on these attributes.
+And, there are several ways in which you can segment your users.
+However, the best way is to identify user pain points, motivations, interests, intent, etc., and then group them based on similarity on these attributes.

 Once you have clustered and segregated your audience into different segments, the next step is to set your marketing goals for each segment.
-Perhaps it is time for you to stop targeting a segment that is showing low engagement on your website.
-Perhaps, you need to incentivize your first-time visitors to make a purchase or re-engage your inactive users with a special offer.
-Once you have your segments defined, you can always personalize your campaigns and set specific goals for each one of them.
+Perhaps it is time for you to stop targeting a segment showing low engagement on your website.
+Maybe, you need to incentivize your first-time visitors to purchase or re-engage your inactive users with a special offer.
+Once you have your segments defined, you can constantly personalize your campaigns and set specific goals for each one of them.

-Running campaigns based on behavioural segmentation is the key to engaging your audience with the right message, at the right time, through the right channel.
-This ensures a high engagement rate from the target audience set, and promise higher sales from your ideal audience set.
+Running campaigns based on behavioral segmentation is the key to engaging your audience with the right message, at the right time, through the right channel.
+This ensures a high engagement rate from the target audience set and promises higher sales from your ideal audience set.

 Based on your goals, create campaign strategies that adhere to the needs and behaviors of each segment:

-- Identify marketing channels that drive most engagement for each of these segments.
+- Identify marketing channels that drive the most engagement for each of these segments.

 - Craft personalized messages that fit the needs of these unique segments.

-- Run your campaigns at the right time, based on certain behavioral triggers such as add-to-carts, add-to-wishlist, product viewed more than ‘x’ times etc and peak traffic timing.
+- Run your campaigns at the right time, based on specific behavioral triggers such as add-to-carts, add-to-wishlist, product viewed more than ‘X times, etc., and peak traffic timing.